Edgenius/PlatoDocSite/content/workflow/_index.md

 +++
-title = "Workflow"
+title = "WORKFLOW"
-description = "Share your form with the world.
-PlatoForms allows you to share your form with the right people, or even embed it on your website." weight = 2
+description = "Add process steps to your forms.
+With PlatoForms you can include various people in the process by adding multiple steps to a form." weight = 2
 +++